aws-samples/amazon-personalize-samples/workshops/Immersion_Day/README.md

 On this page you have a few tasks:

-1. Change the Stack name to something relevant like `PersonalizePOC`
+1. Change the Stack name to something relevant like `PersonalizeImmersionDay`
 1. Change the Notebook Name (Optional)
 1. Alter the VolumeSize for the SageMaker EBS volume, default is 10GB, if your dataset is expected to be larger, please increase this accordingly.